-The overall objective of ESCAP is to promote inclusive and sustainable economic and social development in the Asia-Pacific region, with priority accorded to the achievement of the Millennium Development Goals.
+The overall objective of ESCAP is to promote inclusive and sustainable economic and social development in the Asia-Pacific region, with priority accorded to the implementation of the 2030 Agenda for Sustainable Development and the achievement of the Sustainable Development Goals.

 ESCAP emphasizes strengthening institutional capacities to serve the rights of the people of the region and address their aspirations and needs.
 ESCAP pursues this objective by carrying out work, in close cooperation with other United Nations entities and intergovernmental organizations in the region, in the following areas:

 Institutional change at all levels is required to ensure more efficient and effective delivery of essential services to the region’s growing population, increasing the demand for adequate food, clothing, housing, water, energy and transport infrastructure, together with other basic needs.
 Hence, ESCAP’s products and services support its member States in building national capacities in:

 - Strengthening and implementing equitable and sustainable economic and social development policies and programmes, including regulatory and institutional frameworks;